-Discussions on dummies had been conducted as part of the Global BioRid Users Meetings (GBUM) activities up to the 1st informal meeting.
-However, starting with the 2nd meeting, the GBUM activities were incorportated into those of the TEG who hold web meeting approximately once a month.
+Discussions on dummies had been conducted as part of the Global BioRID Users Meetings (GBUM) activities up to the first informal meeting.
+However, starting with the second meeting, the GBUM activities were incorporated into those of the TEG who hold web meeting approximately once a month.

-Biofidelity
+16. Biofidelity

-At the 0th informal meeting, the current status of the study by EEVC WG12 and WG20 and results of discussions on biofidelity were reported.
-The biofidelity in volunteer tests at 7-9 km/h was verified using qualitative procedures and quantitative CORE method, and BioRID II presented the best results.

-The United States of America reported the progress of its studies on the biofidelity of dummies and injury mechanisms for the evaluation of AIS3+ injuries in mid- and high-speed rear impact crashes.
+- (a) At the "meeting of interested experts", the current status of the study by EEVC Working Group 12 (WG12) and WG20 and results of discussions on biofidelity were reported.
+The biofidelity in volunteer tests at 7-9 km/h was verified using qualitative procedures and quantitative core method, and BioRID II presented the best results. - (b) The United States of America reported on the progress of its studies on the biofidelity of dummies and injury mechanisms for the evaluation of AIS3+ injuries in mid- and high-speed rear impact crashes.
 Based on their results, a seat for sled tests was created.
-In addition, the biofidelity was compared with data from PMHS experiments, BioRID, RID3D, and Hybrid III to determine the most appropriate dummy.
-Further, the injury mechanisms were examined to determine and verify the instrumentation to the spine and to define the injury behavior.

-At the 2nd informal meeting, NHTSA reported the progress of its research.
+In addition, the biofidelity was compared with data from post-mortem human surrogate (PMHS) experiments, BioRID, RID3D, and Hybrid III to determine the most appropriate dummy.
+Further, the injury mechanisms were examined to determine and verify the instrumentation to the spine and to define the injury behavior. - (c) At the second informal meeting, the National Highway Traffic Safety Administration (NHTSA) reported the progress of its research.
 To define the injury movement, the rear impact test was conducted, using the test seat, at 24 km/h with a deceleration of 10.5g.
 The test was also performed at 16.7 km/h and 8.5g.
-The PMHS test is also being conducted, and it is scheduled to be completed in August 2010.
+The PMHS test is also being conducted, and it is scheduled to be completed in October 2010. - (d) The informal group is focused on delivering a single harmonised approach, but depending on the result the BioRID procedure may have to be introduced as an option alongside Hybrid III with each Contracting Party specifying their dummy of choice (Hybrid III or BioRID II).

-Repeatability and reproducibility

-In testing, good repeatability is obtained if the same dummy is used.
-However, there are problems with reproducibility among different dummies.
-Work to establish a common build level for the BIoRid IIg, together with improvements to the dummies and revisions of certification tests are being discussed to improve the repeatability and reproducibility.

-Dummy seating conditions

-At the 0th and 1st informal meetings, regarding the seating procedures of IWPG and EuroNCAP,

-Japan made proposals on (1) design reference torso angle, (2) reduction of backset tolerance, and (3) special adjustment in the case of smaller torso angle seat, and explained the reasons for the proposals (GTR7-01-09e).

-At the 1st informal meeting, Japan reported that in general the torso angle is at about 15° in trucks and vans, and it proposed to specify an optional spine angle to accommodate these upright seats.
-Denton Inc. (a manufacturer of BioRid) presented a new spine comb to set the dummy for a more erect seating posture.
-The appropriateness of the dummy when set to this condition is being evaluated.

-New HRMD drawing
+17. New head restraint measurement device (HRMD) drawing

-The current H-point machine is defined in SAE J826, and the HRMD was developed in the 90s.
-For either machine, there are large variations in products available on the market, resulting in variations in the backset measurements.

-At the 2nd informal meeting, the result of research conducted by the German manufacturer's association (VDA) was introduced.
-VDA developed a new H-point machine and a testing jig called DILEMMA by taking the average of many H-point machines and harmonizing it with the SAE standard.
-For this, it is scheduled to issue the VDA specifications in February 2010, propose it to EuroNCAP, and also propose amendments to the SAE standard.
+- (a) The current H-point machine is defined in Society of Automotive Engineers (SAE) SAE J826, and the HRMD was developed in the 90s.
+For either machine, there are large variations in products available on the market, resulting in variations in the backset measurements. - (b) At the 2nd informal meeting, the result of research conducted by the German manufacturer's association (VDA) was introduced.
+VDA developed a new H-point machine and a testing jig called Dilemma by taking the average of many H-point machines and harmonizing it with the SAE standard.
+For this, it is scheduled to issue the VDA specifications in February 2010, propose it to the SAE standard.